 The production process of oat milk is sustainable and has a lower environmental impact, unlike dairy milk.
 For example, a 7 oz glass of oat milk requires a gallon of water and emits 0.3 kilograms of CO2(3).

-On the other hand, dairy milk has three times higher CO2 emissions and requires more land and water in the production process.
+Dairy milk has a much larger environmental impact compared to plant-based milk alternatives.
+It produces three times higher CO2 emissions and requires more land and water in the production process.

 The nutrient-rich oat milk acts as the ideal substitute for dairy milk in all coffee-based drinks.
 It tastes mostly neutral with a slightly sweet flavor and has a thick and creamy texture.
 Best of all oats are plentiful and sustainable.